0day-ci/dpdk/doc/guides/nics/hyperv.rst

   Same as ``iface`` except a suitable NetVSC interface is located using its MAC address.

+- ``force`` [int]

+  If nonzero, forces the use of specified interfaces even if not detected as NetVSC.

 Not specifying either ``iface`` or ``mac`` makes this PMD attach itself to all NetVSC interfaces found on the system.